cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 # Contributor documentation

 etcd is a **graduated** project of CNCF.
-This means that the project should have [*very high*](https://github.com/cncf/techdocs/blob/main/assessments/criteria.md) standards for documentation.
+This means that the project should have [*very high*](https://github.com/cncf/techdocs/blob/main/assessments/criteria.md) standards for contributor documentation.

 | Criterion                                 | Rating (1-5)   |
 | ---                                       | --- |